-Tips For Effective Networking (Not Only) at Events
+Tips For Effective Networking at Events, Meetings, and More

 The foundation of networking (creating a network of contacts) is to find people who can help you develop your careers.
 Scientists have discovered that a larger social network helps career growth, gaining lucrative jobs, raising salary and overall job satisfaction.
 You do not have to be an influential person or the most open person in the world to communicate effectively with others.

 Take a step forward.
 Start with people you know from work or social life and attend a networking event.
 Keep your ears tight and listen to information that can bring you an edge.

 Unless you’re used to this idea, networking can make you horrified.
 You might think it’s something for very self-confident types that get the best job anyway.
 But this is not the whole problem.
 People are used to networking as a valuable business tool.
 The internet has made networking a viable option for everyone.
 There are lots of forums and business networking sites that allow business owners to share and discuss their opinions and knowledge.
 If you can keep a reasonable line between your personal and professional online presence, it’s a good way to get the latest news from your industry, but it can never fully replace going out there and meeting people in person.